A BRIEF HISTORY OF THE PHILIPPINES

 Then in 1521 Ferdinand Magellan sailed across the Pacific.
 He landed in the Philippines and claimed them for Spain.
 Magellan baptized a chief called Humabon and hoped to make him a puppet ruler on behalf of the Spanish crown.
 Magellan demanded that other chiefs submit to Humabon but one chief named Lapu Lapu refused.
 Magellan led a force to crush him.
 However the Spanish soldiers were scattered and Magellan was killed.

 The Spaniards did not gain a foothold in the Philippines until 1565 when Miguel Lopez de Legazpi led an expedition, which built a fort in Cebu.
 Later, in 1571 the Spaniards landed in Luzon.
 Here they built the city of Intramuros (later called Manila), which became the capital of the Philippines.
 Spanish conquistadors marched inland and conquered Luzon.
 They created a feudal system.
 Spaniards owned vast estates worked by Filipinos.

 Along with conquistadors went friars who converted the Filipinos to Catholicism.
 The friars also built schools and universities.

 The Spanish colony in the Philippines brought prosperity - for the upper class anyway!
 Each year the Chinese exported goods such as silk, porcelain and lacquer to the Philippines.
 From there they were re-exported to Mexico.

 The years passed uneventfully in the Philippines until in 1762 the British captured Manila.
-They held it for some months but they handed it back in 1764 under the terms of the Treaty of Paris, signed in 1763.
+They held it for two years but they handed it back in 1764 under the terms of the Treaty of Paris, signed in 1763.

 The Philippines in the 19th Century